How to submit a job

 Both options are described below.

 Jobs can be submitted to Slurm from any of the sci servers.
-Check the current list of machines on that page.
+Check the current list of servers on that page.

 The Slurm job submission command is: